Hub-OS/documentation-website/docs/01-client/03-lua-api/01-entity-api/03-player.md

 ### `augment:set_charge_with_shoot(bool?)`

 Configures whether the Shoot button is tied to charging for [player.charged_attack_func](#playercharged_attack_func--functionself-actionnil), when no other augments or forms are overriding this behavior.

 When set to nil (default), the final value will try to fall back to a specified non-nil value with a lower priority or true.

+### `augment:set_special_on_input(bool?)`

+Configures whether the Special button activate the special attack, when no other augments or forms are overriding this behavior.

+When set to nil (default), the final value will try to fall back to a specified non-nil value with a lower priority or true.

+### `augment:set_movement_on_input(bool?)`

+Configures whether holding movement buttons causes the player to move, when no other augments or forms are overriding this behavior.

+When set to nil (default), the final value will try to fall back to a specified non-nil value with a lower priority or true.